The role of data

 Closing economic divides built over centuries of discriminatory policies will not happen overnight—and it will take coordination across agencies and organizations working on policies and programs.
 Data can expose high-level wealth disparities that national lawmakers could address through policy change.
 And at the local level, advocacy organizations can use data to push for programs to directly uplift and support communities confronting a long history of disinvestment.

-PolicyLink's Bay Area Equity Atlas provides focused data on racial disparities in the region.
+PolicyLink's Bay Area Equity Atlas, developed with the USC Equity Research Institute, provides focused data on racial disparities in the region.
 Through this dashboard, explore key indicators on the Black population in the Bay—college readiness, police use of force, median income, and the diversity of elected officials—and learn how they relate to overall prosperity and wellbeing.Explore the data

 More datasets to explore on economic power

 Our advisors recommend the below datasets to explore disparities in access to housing, benefits, fair wages, and more.
 Coming soon: These datasets will be shaped and ready for analysis in Tableau.

 Have datasets you would like added to this list, or prioritized for workability in Tableau?
 Visit the dedicated Tableau Community Forum to suggest.

 These datasets from the U.S. Census contain metrics that show racial disparities over time, looking at 20 million children and their families.
 This is a useful resource for analyzing racial disparities over time and across generations.

 This dataset on low-income tax return filers and the EITC—a popular poverty-relief program—is filterable by geography and population demographics to provide a clear picture of economic disenfranchisement in the U.S.